-Where a company is incorporated after 14 October 2008 and commences to trade in 2015 (relief has been extended by one year), it is exempt from CT and CGT on the disposal of assets used for the purposes of the new trade.
+Where a company is incorporated after 14 October 2008 and commences to trade in 2016, 2017 or 2018, it is exempt from CT and CGT on the disposal of assets used for the purposes of the new trade.

 The exemption is subject to a liability threshold, and no relief will be available where profits exceed €480,000.